Dragon Ball FighterZ: Gameplay

 The game includes several other features, such as "Shenron System", that allows players to gather the Dragon Balls one by one as the fight progresses.
 A random Dragon Ball will be given to a player that successfully performs a light autocombo.
 Specific Dragon Balls can be obtained by successfully performing a multi hit combo, with the amount of hits determining which ball is given.
 Once all seven are assembled and a player performs a light autocombo with maximum Ki, Shenron appears to grant a wish and allows players to choose one among the following benefits: give the fighter a second Sparking Blast, revive a fallen ally, recover a fighter's health or regenerate health for the rest of the match.
 Another feature is the "Dramatic Moments", special cutscenes that appear at the start and the end of a fight depending on the characters involved and stage, related to events from the Dragon Ball series, which can be applied after using Standing Hard normal attack or Vanish (as of Season 2) as the finisher/combo ender.

 Season 3 allows players to choose three different Assist types before the match.
-Also in the said season, Sparking Blast properties and its time limit enhanced even further if one of the player's team members are down.
+Season 3 also enhanced Sparking Blast properties and extended its time limit further when one of the player's team members is down.

 Dragon Ball FighterZ features a ranking system in both its arcade mode as well as in online multiplayer, where players increase their rank with subsequent wins.

 Characters

-The base roster includes 21 playable characters, with 3 additional characters being unlockable through gameplay and a further 20 being released as paid downloadable content (DLC) via a series of "FighterZ Passes" and two additional playable DLC characters for a total of 45.
+The base roster includes 21 playable characters, with 3 additional characters being unlockable through gameplay and a further 21 being released as paid downloadable content (DLC) via a series of "FighterZ Passes" and two additional playable DLC characters for a total of 45.
 Android 21 is a new character original to the game, designed by series creator Akira Toriyama.